Participant sitting at a table with a laptop with a remote researcher on a video call and a mini printer

 Gardener holding shears and pointing at his garden

-This project investigates how to design technology for sharing embodied skills between generations.
+We work with groups, such as local retirement communities or skilled hobbyist groups, towards mutually beneficial knowledge and resource exchange between university members and older people in the community.
+For example, one project, led by Teja Maddali, investigated how to design technology for sharing embodied skills between generations.
 We studyied this topic in the context of gardening, an activity practised by an estimated 42 million US households for a variety of economic, social, and health motivations across age groups.
+Another long-term partnership with a retirement community has provided opportunities for research, class activities, and service (volunteering to provide technology support).

 Students points at poster depicting an idea that was co-designed with people with dementia.
 The idea involves a tablet on a stand that follows the user (the poster is detailed but little is visible).